mattrussi/gitlab-com-runbooks/docs/patroni/unhealthy_patroni_node_handling.md

 You can see an example of taking a node out of service in [this issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/1061).

-### Step 3 - Decide if you will remove the node or wait for it to recover
+###  3.4. <a name='Step3-Decideifyouwillremovethenodeorwaitforittorecover'></a>Step 3 - Decide if you will remove the node or wait for it to recover

 This is a critical decision because replacing a Patroni Replica can take up to <mark>reference to Mean-Time-To-Create instance</mark>.
 Also consider that creating/replacing a Replica will have significant I/O impact in the Primary/Writer node during the whole operation.

 If you decide to relpace the unhealthy replica proceed to chapter 3.

-## Chapter 3 - Removing an unhealty replica from the Patroni cluster
+##  4. <a name='Chapter3-RemovinganunhealtyreplicafromthePatronicluster'></a>Chapter 3 - Removing an unhealty replica from the Patroni cluster

 **IMPORTANT:** make sure that the connections that the workload is drained from the unhealthy replica (link to previous chapter)

-### Step 1 - Stop patroni service on the node
+###  4.1. <a name='Step1-Stoppatroniserviceonthenode'></a>Step 1 - Stop patroni service on the node

 Now it is safe to stop the patroni service on this node.
 This will also stop postgres and thus terminate all remaining db connections if there are still some.
 With the patroni service stopped, you should see this node vanish from the cluster after a while when you run `gitlab-patronictl list` on any of the other nodes.